Dick Powell: Warner Bros.

 Powell was upped to star for College Coach (1933), then went back to more ensemble pieces including 42nd Street, Convention City (both 1933), Wonder Bar, Twenty Million Sweethearts, and Dames (all 1934).
 Happiness Ahead was more of a star vehicle for Powell, as was Flirtation Walk (both 1934).
-He was top-billed in Gold Diggers of 1935 and Broadway Gondolier (both 1935), both with Blondell.
+He was top-billed in Gold Diggers of 1935, with Gloria Stuart, and Broadway Gondolier, with Joan Blondell (both 1935).
 He supported Marion Davies in Page Miss Glory (1935), made for Cosmopolitan Pictures, a production company financed by Davies' lover William Randolph Hearst, who released through WB.

 WB gave him a change of pace, casting him as Lysander in A Midsummer Night's Dream (1935).
 More typical was Shipmates Forever (1935) with Keeler.
 20th Century Fox borrowed him for Thanks a Million (1935); back at WB, he did Colleen (1936) with Keeler and Blondell.
 Powell was reunited with Marion Davies in another for Cosmopolitan, Hearts Divided (1936), playing Napoleon's brother.

 He made several films with Blondell, his second wife, including Footlight Parade (1933), Broadway Gondolier (1935), Stage Struck (1936) and Gold Diggers of 1937.
 20th Century Fox then borrowed him again for On the Avenue (1937).

 Back at WB, he appeared in The Singing Marine and Varsity Show (both 1937), Hollywood Hotel, Cowboy from Brooklyn, Hard to Get, Going Places (all 1938), and Naughty but Nice (1939).
 Fed up with the repetitive nature of these roles, Powell left WB and went to work for Paramount Pictures.